ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.first-normal-form-1nf.md

 - There is only single valued attributes
 - Attribute domain does not change
 - There is a unique name for every attribute/column

+>💫 Short Note
+>
+> If a relation has repeating groups which means multi value or composite attributes it will not be in 1NF

 Ex: